Updated: Oct 13

 Depending on a person’s age, race, genetics, socio-economic status, prior military service, prior victimization, and a range of other factors - the victim’s body may release a significant amount of these hormones or very little at all.

 As a result, not all victims experience trauma in the aftermath of a violent crime; in fact two victims may experience the same crime and have entirely different emotional responses.
 For example, a victim of a sexual assault and a close family member who did not witness the crime can both experience the same amount of trauma.
 While in contrast, a witness of a bank robbery may experience trauma and PTSD symptoms, and another victim who was directly assaulted during the same bank robbery may experience no trauma during or after the event.

 Further, because the functionality of the amygdala, prefrontal cortex, and hypothalamus are all affected by the release of this hormone combination, processing and encoding memories becomes substantially harder to do at the time of a traumatic event.
 Thus, the victim's memory of the crime may not be in chronological order, and they may exhibit behavior that one typically does not associate with victimization (e.g. seeming detached or unemotional, or comfortable while discussing the crime).

-Catecholamines are hormones in our body that promote a fight or flight response - that is to stay and defend the body, or run away to safety.
+Catecholamines are hormones in our body that promote a "fight or flight" response - that is to stay and defend the body, or run away to safety.

-Catecholamines can also result in tonic immobility, which is known as “rape induced paralysis”, rendering a victim immobile.
+The freeze response differs from tonic immobility, which is known as “rape induced paralysis”, rendering a victim immobile.

 2. Cortisol is the hormone that affects the amount of energy that a human being has